 B. Ranks in the Clinical Instructional Track

-Clinical instructional track faculty are appointed in the School of Dentistry at the ranks of clinical lecturer, clinical assistant professor, clinical associate professor and clinical professor.
+Clinical instructional track faculty are appointed in the School of Dentistry at the ranks of clinical instructor, clinical assistant professor, clinical associate professor and clinical professor.
 The official title (Assistant Professor, Clinical Track) is used on all appointment, promotional, human resources, and other official correspondence.
 Routine correspondence, e.g., patient correspondence, scholarly work, can use the shorter working title Assistant Professor without identifying the track.
 These titles are to be used for appointments of .5 FTE or greater within the School of Dentistry.

-A clinical lecturer is fully trained to provide clinical care and is qualified to participate in educational programs at the School of Dentistry.
+A clinical instructor is fully trained to provide clinical care and is qualified to participate in educational programs at the School of Dentistry.
 Appointment to this rank requires evidence that the individual has received an appropriate dental or dental hygiene education, graduate education where appropriate, and documentation of clinical competence and licensure.
 Certification by the relevant professional board must be pending or completed recognizing that exceptions for some internationally trained dentists/dental hygienists may be granted by the School of Dentistry.
 Competence in clinical and didactic teaching is expected.
 Letters from individuals with firsthand knowledge of the candidate are helpful in documenting the candidate’s clinical competency, suitability for an academic dental environment, potential as a teacher and clinical role model, and potential for growth in clinical and scholarly areas.
 Scholarly activities such as publication in a candidate’s professional field are encouraged but not required.

 Clinical Assistant Professor